opennote-org/opennote/README.md

 # OpenNote

-A block-based, AI-powered note-taking app with semantic search — built entirely in Rust.
+A minimalistic notebook app built purely in Rust.

 **Status: Heavy Development** — APIs, architecture, and workflows are evolving quickly.
 Contributions, feedback, and experimental use are all welcome.